taneflit/captcha_solver/README.md

 ## Captcha Solver
 ![ScreenShot](/captcha_solver.png)

-To use the captcha solution you ne ed to register on the resource and top up your balance - [https://dashboard.scraptcha.com/fr/dashboard](https://dashboard.scraptcha.com/fr/dashboard)
+To use the captcha solution you need to register on the resource and top up your balance - [https://dashboard.scraptcha.com/fr/dashboard](https://dashboard.scraptcha.com/fr/dashboard)
 Documentation -[https://scraptcha.com/documentation/](https://scraptcha.com/documentation/)

 ## Features